 - Become a dad.

+After my first kid was born, life has been a messy blend of chaos and laughs.
 Every day, thoughts of “I have no idea what the hell I’m doing,” … “Nah, I got this,” and “What bodily fluid is that?” run rampant.

 More than anything, though, in the early going I was always thinking about how tired and unfit for this I felt.

 I came to the realization that, oh, yeah … of course “dad bods” exist.
 This whole parenting thing while also taking care of yourself is … super hard and kind of a logistical nightmare with no apparent roadmap.

 On paper, the actual parenting side of it sounds easy enough.

 - Try not to drop them on the floor, etc.

 For the most part, dads don’t need much help there.

 Now try, however, to hit all those marks on four hours of broken-up sleep, fueled by nothing but cold, leftover mac and cheese, a full pot of stale coffee and (Do-do-do-do-da) Dora the Explorer running on a loop in your brain whether it’s currently on the TV or not.

 It’s a recipe for disaster … but it doesn’t have to be that way.